jfcorsini/taipo-backend/README.md

 The following list describes all the access patterns that this application allows:

-1) Create a chat
+1) Create a chat between two users.
+2) Create a group chat with multiple users.
-2) Return a list of chats
+2) Return a list of chats that logged user can access.
 3) Add a message to a chat
-4) List all messages of a chat.
+4) List all messages of a chat with pagination.
 5) Create / update a user details, e.g. last login time.
-6) A user can create a chat with another user

 ### DynamoDB Tables